mazipan/ksana.in/README.md

 );
 ```

+Click **RUN** to execute the query

-Add triggers for "updated_at" field
+Add triggers for "updated_at" field, copy this code on the same SQL editor

 ```sql
 create extension if not exists moddatetime schema extensions;